Engee documentation

 Yes

-# Transition region — the area of gradual impact of hard stop
+# Transition region — the area of gradual impact of a hard stop

 Details

-The distance over which the unit gradually applies stiffness and damping effects.
+The distance at which the block gradually applies the effects of stiffness and damping.

-If you set the Hard stop model to `Stiffness and damping applied smoothly through transition region, damped rebound', the block transitions smoothly from one stiffness to another as the hard stop approaches full stiffness.
+If set for the parameter Hard stop model meaning Stiffness and damping applied smoothly through transition region, damped rebound the block smoothly transitions from one stiffness to another as the rigid stop approaches full rigidity.

 Dependencies

-To use this parameter, select the Enable backlash checkbox and set the Hard stop model to `Stiffness and damping applied smoothly through transition region, damped rebound'.
+To use this option, select the option checkbox.
+Enable backlash and for the parameter Hard stop model meaning Stiffness and damping applied smoothly through transition region, damped rebound.

 Units